-The most commonly employed cationic polymers are;
+The most commonly employed cationic polymers are:

 Guar gum is synthetically modified to have a quaternized nitrogen to improve its detangling and conditioning benefits compared to its parent natural guar gum.
-While polyquaternium 10 is cationic cellulose derived from natural cellulose ( a natural polymer extracted from wood).
+While Polyquaternium – 10 is cationic cellulose derived from natural cellulose ( a natural polymer extracted from wood).

-They improve the hair surface properties by boosting detangling and providing ease of combing for wet and dry hairs.
+They improve the hair surface properties by boosting detangling and providing ease of combing for wet and dry hair.

 There are 40 different polyquats registered today.
 The number mentioned in their INCI name (e.g. 6 for Polyquaternium-6) represents their order or registration sequence.